QR4.4.8 Mass is Energy

 QR4.4.2 Filling a Plane

 Lambert’s cosine law is that the intensity of light hitting a surface varies by the cosine of the angle it hits at, so light at right angles to a surface gives all its intensity, but light parallel to it gives none.
-In angle terms, light at right angles is 90º which has a cosine of one, and parallel light is 0º which has a cosine of zero, so the formula works.
-In general, the cosine of the angle gives the intensity, so light projects its intensity onto a plane according to angle.
+In angle terms, light at right angles is 90º which has a cosine of one, and parallel light is 0º which has a cosine of zero and in general, light projects its intensity onto a plane according to the cosine of its angle.

 Figure 4.9.
 Three extreme light beams meet